papatohu/InstallationFiles/README.md

 This folder contains all neccessary files to install our dashboard.

+You need Java 16 or higher to run the backend.

 Plz follow this steps to open and configure the dashboard:

 - download all files to your PC